sirkapil/nehu/pages/lonely.md

-+ **Don't hide your emotions**

-> If you're having a bad day, show it !
-If you need to cry, then cry with pride !
-Never be ashamed of how you feel.
-They are just parts of life, bad days as well as good days.
-If something is hurting you then discuss.
  Unfortunately, most people aren't mind-readers.
 Yes, in life we have some people who can understand us better, but sometimes they can't.
 So, you have to discuss with them.